dmontgomeryNREL/FuelLib-NREL/docs/tutorials.rst

 Additional Options
 ^^^^^^^^^^^^^^^^^^

-There are four additional options that can be specified when running the export script:
+There are many additional options that can be specified when running the export script:

 - ``--units``: Specify the units for the properties.
 The default is "mks" but users can set the units to "cgs" for use in PeleC.
 - ``--dep_fuel_names``: Specify which gas-phase species the liquid fuel deposits.
 The default is the same as the fuel name, but users can specify a single gas-phase species or a list of gas-phase species.